gwerbin/vim-pkgload/README.md

 [Flavor](https://relishapp.com/kana/vim-flavor).
 See [Usage](#usage) for
 instructions on using these programs together.

+### Why should I use it?

+You should use Pkgman if:
+- You do not like to mix "loading" and "installation".
+- You want to exercise control over what you load and when you load it.
+- You want to be able to programmatically examine packages that have been loaded.
+- You want to be able to reload packages on-the-fly without reloading your initialization file or restarting Vim.
+- You are already comfortable with a Vim plugin manager, or you do not mind installing and upgrading lots of plugins by hand.
+- You are a Pathogen user and you are curious.
+- You are a plugin developer or just a perfectionist Vim hacker, and you want an easy way to load plugins dynamically.

+You should not use Pkgman if:
+- You like the fact that most plugin managers also load plugins for you.
+- You don't use a lot of plugins.
+- You don't want to have to manage plugins separately, and/or your don't want to use or learn a second piece of software for plugin management.

 ### Differences with Pathogen

 **Pkgman**:
 - Plugins must be explicitly marked for loading with `:PkgAdd`.
-- Plugins are loaded explicitly with `:PkgCollect`.
+- Plugins are loaded explicitly and individually with `:PkgCollect` at any time.
 - Plugins are loaded from `pack/*/opt/`, but this can be changed by setting `'packpath'`.
-Packages placed under `pack/*/start` are loaded automatically by Vim (see `:help plugins`).
+Plugins placed under `pack/*/start` are loaded automatically by Vim (see `:help plugins`).
-- Pkgman gives the user fine control over which plugins are loaded and when they are loaded.
+- Pkgman is designed to give the user fine control over which plugins are loaded and when they are loaded.
 - Pkgman is brand new and only works on Vim 8 or recent versions of Neovim.
-- I am just a random guy who likes Neovim.
+- I have very little open-source "cred".
+I am just a guy who likes Neovim.

 **Pathogen**:
 - Plugins are loaded implicitly unless blacklisted.
-- Plugins are loaded explicitly with `pathogen#infect()`.
+- Plugins are loaded explicitly with `pathogen#infect()` at any time, but only all together.
+It is cumbersome to swap packages in and out of the blacklist in order to reload them individually.
 - Plugins are loaded from `bundle/` and `pack/*/start/` by default, but this can be changed by passing a different path to `pathogen#infect()`.
 - Pathogen is designed for users to automatically load several plugins at once